openumea/openumea-deployment/README.txt

 Create elastic-ip and point your dns-name to it, CKAN_HOSTNAME

-Create a bucket to store ckan-files in, CKAN_STORAGE_BUCKET
+Create a bucket to store ckan-files in, CKAN_STORAGE_BUCKET Enable CORS-access to this bucket.
+See S3 documentation on this.

 If you would like, create a bucket to store database backups, and maybe set a life-cycle rule that removes to-old backups.
 DB_BACKUP_S3_BUCKET